 Our budget is 80% locally funded.
-This has been made possible by the generous support of our local partners.
+This has been made possible by the generous support of our local partners and donors.

 Different types of cancers require different treatment protocols to manage.
 The length of treatment also varies from patient to patient, cancer to cancer, and the stage of the disease.